CPRvam Students

 In infants, use two fingers to perform chest compressions, applying gentle, controlled pressure to protect their tiny chest while maintaining effective blood flow.

-When Is Hands-Only CPR Recommended in C.A.B.?
+When to Perform Hands-Only CPR Instead of Full C.A.B.?

 Why Is Prioritizing 'C' in C.A.B.
 Important?